 Example 3: After several years of operating solely out of a warehouse in Orem, Utah, you open a one-room satellite office just outside of Des Moines, Iowa—a state where previously you had no physical presence.
 A day later, you make a sale to a customer in Davenport, Iowa: You are required to collect sales tax from the Davenport customer.

 Some items sold via the Internet to Iowa customers may be exempt from sales tax under Iowa law.
-For example,Section 701—231.3 of the Iowa Administrative Code (IAC) states that food and food ingredients are exempt from sales tax.
-For further information on many exemptions, consult this easy-to-read DOR webpage, as well as the online index of exemptions under the IAC.
+For example,Section 423.3(57) of Iowa’s sales tax statute states that food and food ingredients are exempt from sales tax.
+For further information on many exemptions, consult the section on exemptions on this easy-to-read DOR webpage.

 The Customer’s Responsibility